Will I fail you or save you?

 The frustrations I felt over the 7 years we were together were not only the results of different views/believes/personalities.
 They were a desperate call of my soul and every time I ignored one, a piece of me would be lost in the fight.

-I wasn't the person i knew myself to be, and that in itself is not a bad thing if the new person you have become is a better version of yourself.
+I wasn't the person I knew myself to be, and that in itself is not a bad thing if the new person you have become is a better version of yourself.
 But I wasn't that.
-I didn't know who and what i was.
-I had put my partner before me for so long, ignored my opinions and suppressed my desires so much that i didn't know anymore what i wanted or who i wanted to be.
+I didn't know who I was.
+I had put my partner before me for so long, ignored my own opinions and suppressed my desires so much that I didn't know anymore what I wanted or who I wanted to be.

 Going downhill is so easy, specially when you are given a push.

 I thought that sacrificing myself to love another was the right thing to do but I was wrong.
 Sacrificing yourself to love another is just as wrong as letting someone else sacrifice their life to love us.
 And should we even call that love?
-Love is letting go and respecting someone else's will, even when that someone is us.
+Love is unconditional and it entails respecting someone else's will, even when that someone is us.